 We believe we have additional information in the revealed word of God – therefore we see our starting assumptions as more reliable than fallible human intellect because it comes straight from God who was there, observed it, and doesn’t lie.

 For creationists like Gilleand, their interpretation of the world begins not with what they can see and know, but with what unknown authors wrote in an ancient religious text thousands of years ago.
 Creationists are less than honest when they say that the issue is how the scientific data is interpreted.
 No matter WHAT science says, creationists will always retreat to faith and their literalistic interpretation of the Bible.
 Non-creationists know that the universe is billions of years old.
 How do we know this?
 Science.
 While scientists continue to study the universe, creationists have no need to do so.
-Their minds are made up: God created the universe in six literal 24 hours says, 6,020 years ago.
+Their minds are made up: God created the universe in six literal twenty-four hours days, 6,024 years ago.
 None of what science tells us about the universe ultimately matters to the creationist.
 Why?
-To put it simply, the BIBLE SAYS.
+To put it simply: the BIBLE SAYS.

 If creationists want their understanding of the world to be accepted as the prevailing scientific view, then they need to start publishing studies in non-Evangelical peer-reviewed scientific journals.
 Why don’t creationists do this?
 Surely, if it is self-evident that creationism is true and just a matter of properly interpreting the scientific data, science journals should be filled with studies and papers by creationist scientists.
 Yet, year after year no studies or papers are forthcoming.
 The creationist answer for this is that there is a conspiracy by non-creationist scientists to keep creationists from publishing.
 Their evidence for this?
 None.
 If the evidence for creationism is overwhelming, then the science community will grudgingly admit they were wrong and embrace the creationist interpretation of the data.
 Of course, the creationist, at this point, responds, right, these scientists are unsaved.
 They don’t believe in the existence of the Christian God, nor do they believe that the Bible is a supernatural, authoritative text.
-So then, it really is all about theology, not science?
+So then, it is clear, the real issue is theology, not science.

-…a new apologetics ministry based in Northern Indiana.
+. . . a new apologetics ministry based in Northern Indiana.
 Our mission stems from the verse found in Colossians 4:6 (NIV) – “Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.”
 We have formed this ministry to combat modern secularist tendencies to pull people (often times including Christians) away from the accurate original Biblical message.
 We will discuss hot topics ranging from creation vs. evolution, homosexuality, abortion, modern politics, the supposed separation of church and state, often-cited inaccuracies in the Scriptures, end times, and much more.
 We aim to make our posts informative, researched from both sides of the aisle, and considerate of opposing views (grace) but firm in our stance (salt).

 You see, even for Gilleand, it is not about the science.
 It is all about apologetics, the defending of the Fundamentalist Christian view of the world.
-In Gilleand’s eyes, everything begins and ends with the Christian God and the Bible.
-Gilleand’s literalistic interpretation of the Bible becomes a box in which everything must fit. (please see The Danger of Being in a Box and Why it Makes Sense When You Are in It and What I Found When I Left the Box) While Gilleand has convinced himself that he has “researched from both sides of the aisle” and considered “opposing views”, his “firm stance” never changes.
+In Gilleand’s eyes, everything begins and ends with the Christian God and the Protestant Christian Bible.
+Gilleand’s literalistic interpretation of the Bible becomes a box in which everything must fit.
+(Please see The Danger of Being in a Box and Why it Makes Sense When You Are in It and What I Found When I Left the Box.)
+While Gilleand has convinced himself that he has “researched from both sides of the aisle” and considered “opposing views,” his “firm stance” never changes.
 This is Fundamentalism at its finest: No matter what, I believe.
 While Gilleand thinks of himself as being open-minded, the fact is he is only willing to consider data that neatly fits within his box.
 Any data outside of this box is rejected, labeled as being contrary to the Christian God and the Bible.

-There is no hope of reaching people who thinks like this.
+There is no hope of reaching people who think like this.
 Try as you might to reach them, their minds are walled off from anything that contradicts or challenges their worldview.
 For them, the lines are clearly drawn, and no amount of argument will change their minds.
 Until Fundamentalists are willing to venture past the lines they have drawn, there is no possible way for someone like me to move them away from their ill-informed, ignorant view of the world.